-Cody’s uncle by marriage to his mother’s sister, “Uncle Fred” is better known to the WWE Universe — and the sports-entertainment community at large — as The Shockmaster.
-The lovable lug’s arrival at Clash of the Champions XXIV as Sting and The British Bulldog’s mystery partner shot immediately into infamy when he plowed through the drywall of Ric Flair’s talk show set and fell flat on his face, losing his spangled Stormtrooper helmet in the process.
-Given Dusty’s role in WCW back in the day, Thanksgivings at the Rhodes’ house must have been brutal for a while there. — ANTHONY BENIGNO
+Cody Rhodes’ uncle by marriage to his mother’s sister, “Uncle Fred” is a true-blue veteran of sports-entertainment who achieved eternal infamy as The Shockmaster in WCW.
+Debuting as the mystery partner for Sting and The British Bulldog, the lovable lug’s arrival at Clash of the Champions XXIV shot immediately into ignominy when he plowed through the drywall of Ric Flair’s talk show set and fell flat on his face, losing his spangled Stormtrooper helmet in the process.
+Good news is, he’s pretty okay with all of it. — ANTHONY BENIGNO

 Greg “The Hammer” Valentine is Brian Knobbs’ brother-in-law

-Both “The British Bulldog” Davey Boy Smith — with his extraordinary power and physique — and “The Dynamite Kid” Thomas Billington — with his revolutionary in-ring style – carved out distinguished careers within the world of wrestling that included a much-celebrated run as the tag team, The British Bulldogs.
+Both “The British Bulldog” Davey Boy Smith and “The Dynamite Kid” Thomas Billington carved out distinguished careers that included a much-celebrated run as the tag team, The British Bulldogs.

-Although the former World Tag Team Champions shared extraordinary in-ring chemistry, it was their equally captivating conflict — both inside and outside the squared circle — that may surprise some to learn that these two British-born grapplers are cousins.
-Furthermore, both Superstars are also tied to the legendary Hart family through marriage. — SCOTT TAYLOR
+Although the former World Tag Team Champions shared extraordinary in-ring chemistry, it was their equally captivating conflict — both inside and outside the squared circle — that may surprise some to learn that these two British-born grapplers were cousins.
+Furthermore, both Superstars had ties to the legendary Hart family through marriage. — SCOTT TAYLOR

 John Laurinaitis is Road Warrior Animal’s brother

-Many WWE fans recognize Road Warrior Hawk and Animal as brothers-in-arms, but did you know that Animal’s biological brother is none other than despised former General Manager John Laurinaitis?
+Many WWE fans recognize Road Warrior Hawk and Animal as brothers-in-arms, but did you know that Animal’s biological brother is none other than John Laurinaitis, the onetime Executive Vice President of Talent Relations and General Manager of both Raw and SmackDown?
 That’s right: Big Johnny is the little brother of The Legion of Doom’s powerhouse.

-Despite their family ties, Animal and the onetime Johnny Ace rarely appeared in the ring together, choosing instead to make their names on their own.
-While The Road Warriors plowed through teams in WWE, the NWA and the AWA, “Mr. Excitement” achieved his greatest in-ring success in the rough-and-tumble rings of All Japan Pro Wrestling, often teaming with the likes of “Dr. Death” Steve Williams and Stan Hansen.
-The Laurinaitis wrestling dynasty doesn’t end there, either: Marc Laurinaitis, the youngest of the three brothers, grappled, too, under the name “The Terminator.” — JOHN CLAPP
+Despite their family ties, Animal and the former Johnny Ace rarely appeared in the ring together, choosing instead to make their names on their own.
+The Road Warriors plowed through teams in WWE, the NWA and the AWA, while “Mr. Excitement” achieved his greatest in-ring success in the rough-and-tumble rings of All Japan Pro Wrestling.
+The Laurinaitis wrestling dynasty doesn’t end there, though: Marc Laurinaitis, the youngest of the three brothers, grappled, too, under the name “The Terminator.” — JOHN CLAPP

-The anchor of the somehow-not-in-the-WWE-Hall-of-Fame Fabulous Freebirds and part of The Miracle Violence Connection alongside “Dr. Death” Steve Williams, Gordy was 300 pounds of unfiltered Tennessee whoop ass.
+The anchor of The Fabulous Freebirds and part of The Miracle Violence Connection alongside “Dr. Death” Steve Williams, Gordy was 300 pounds of unfiltered Tennessee tough.
 At 5-foot-10, 220 pounds, Slam Master J lacked the size of his superheavyweight dad — his scope and approach made him more reminiscent of the late, great Freebird Buddy Roberts — but there was no mistaking the family talent. — RYAN MURPHY

-Sam Houston is Jake “The Snake” Roberts’ brother; Rockin’ Robin is his sister
+Rockin' Robin is Jake “The Snake” Roberts’ sister; Sam Houston is his brother

-Irwin R. Schyster — the despised tax collector who terrorized Superstar’s backbones and bank accounts in the mid-90s — married the big Texan’s daughter, Stephanie, in the ’80s.
-Whether or not he gives Blackjack a break come April 15 remains to be seen. — SCOTT TAYLOR
+Irwin R. Schyster — the despised tax collector who terrorized Superstars’ backbones and bank accounts in the mid-’90s — married the big Texan’s daughter, Stephanie, in the ’80s. — SCOTT TAYLOR

 Dusty Rhodes is Jerry Sags’ brother-in-law

 It may sound like an unusual coupling, but “The American Dream” and the master of the “Pit Stop” have been more than just relatives through marriage.
-They actually teamed up in the squared circle at WCW Fall Brawl 1994 when The Nasty Boys, Dusty Rhodes and Dustin Rhodes bested Terry Funk, Arn Anderson, Bunkhouse Buck and Col. Robert Parker in a brutal War Games Match.
+They actually teamed in the squared circle at WCW Fall Brawl 1994 when The Nasty Boys, Dusty Rhodes & Dustin Rhodes bested Terry Funk, Arn Anderson, Bunkhouse Buck & Col. Robert Parker in a brutal War Games Match. — TOM LIODICE